akuny/akuny.github.io/_drafts/transaction-script-two.md

 ## Phase One

-Wormwood is a job board that lets organizations submit job postings.
+JobFair is a job board that lets organizations submit job postings.
 Job seekers can read these job postings and click a link to submit an application on the organization's website.